 Please keep in mind, you technically do NOT have to sign our contract, it states "by purchasing/sending payment towards your puppy, you agree to ALL terms of the contract."

-We take pictures every single weekend (Friday, Saturday, or Sunday).
+We take pictures as newborns, 2, 4, 6, and 8 weeks of age.
+We have found this schedule to be easiest in our busy lives.
+If time permitted, we will send videos or do Facebook lives in between pictures.
 We strive to be very active with our puppies and always want buyers to be updated on their new baby!

 The puppies are all played with daily from the day they are born until the day they leave us.
-They are raised with a 5 year old little girl that is constantly with the pups.
+They are raised with an 8 year old little girl that is constantly with the pups.
 We start noise desensitizing at 2 weeks old and continue desensitizing until the puppies leave (once-twice a week until leaving).
 We also start grooming at 2 weeks old and groom/bathe them once a week.
-We also expose the puppies to our older dogs (both big and small) and our cats.
+We expose the puppies to our older dogs (both big and small), our cats, and even our chickens.
+We do ENS (early neurological stimulation) as well as ESI (early scent introduction) starting at 3 days old until 16 days old.
 The puppies are raised in our home, so we can always keep an eye on them.
 We do have a big puppy pen set up in our front yard with toys, houses, a pool, etc that the puppies go in (if weather permitting) during the day once old enough.
-We bring them in before dark and they either go in the “puppy room” or are crated with puppy pads to begin potty training.
-We put a lot of time and effort into making our puppies as social as possible
+We bring them in before dark and they go in the “puppy room” and are crated with puppy pads to begin potty training.
+We put a lot of time and effort into making our puppies as social as possible.

 We give 5- way shots (protects against Canine Distemper, Adenovirus Type 1 & 2, Parainfluenza, and Parvovirus)

 We give shots at 6 and 8 weeks, we do so because it can take up to 7-10 days for a puppy to get SOME immunity to a shot.
 Your puppy will come home with his/her vaccination records.
-Your puppy will have had 2 shots prior to going home (an exception being the puppy is older than 12 weeks old) We also de-worm with panacur and pyrantel every 1-2 weeks.
-They are also given Interceptor Plus.
-Puppies are given albon and metronidazole (to help prevent giardia/coccidia) both will be given daily for 7 days before going home.
+Your puppy will have had 2 shots prior to going home (an exception being the puppy is older than 12 weeks old) We also de-worm with panacur or pyrantel every bi weekly.
+They are also given Interceptor Plus at 7 weeks old.
+Puppies are given albon and metronidazole (as a preventative for giardia/coccidia) both will be given daily for 7 days before going home.
 Please understand worms are common in puppies as they explore the outside world, although we take preventative measures worming will need to continue when you receive your puppy.

 Your puppy will see our vet prior to leaving us and puppy will come home with a health certificate from our vet.
 If a puppy is found to have any listed above we will keep the puppy for more treatment or if buyer so chooses to treat at home we will send proper medications or Interceptor Plus, depending on how the puppy is being transported.

-Puppies cannot leave us until 9 weeks of age at a minimum, no exceptions!
-We (in certain cases) prefer puppies be picked up at 9-10 weeks old, but ask they be picked up/delivered to you by no later than 11 weeks of age unless we feel he/she needs to stay longer; anything after 10 weeks is a $5 per day boarding fee.
-If not picked up by 18 weeks, the puppy is to be resold and buyer is NOT entitled to any money back.
+Per state laws, puppies cannot leave us until 8 weeks of age.
+We prefer puppies be picked up at 8 to 8.5 weeks old, but ask they be picked up/delivered to you by no later than 10 weeks of age unless we feel he/she needs to stay longer; anything after 8.5 weeks is a $25 per day boarding fee.
+If not picked up by 12 weeks, the puppy is to be resold and buyer is NOT entitled to any money back.
 Please let us know 5-7 days in advance what day/time you can pick your puppy up or what day you would be open to have him/her delivered to you.
 If he/she is being delivered, the remaining balance MUST be paid as late as 7 weeks old.
-If you're picking your puppy up, payment may be made in cash or PayPal friends and family while meeting with us.
+If you're picking your puppy up, payment may be made in cash, Venmo, or Zelle while meeting with us.
 We do not accept checks for final payment.
-We will personally meet you at our vets office at which time you can speak with our vet if there are any questions or concerns.
-We are able to meet Monday, Tuesday, Wednesday and Friday from 10am-5pm.
-These are the days and times our vets office is open.
+We are generally flexible with meeting times, afternoon or evening is usually best.
+We are open to meet any day of the week.

 We can have puppies delivered to any US states (excluding Hawaii), Canada, and Puerto Rico.
-Your puppy will come home with his/her vaccination/de-worming records, copies of parents health testing, a sample of their food, toys, health certificate with fecal results from our vet, a receipt, food change information, how to help/prevent stress/stress induced coccidia, and Interceptor Plus if not given before leaving.
-If your puppy was sold on a spay/neuter contract, you will receive AKC papers AFTER we receive proof of spay/neuter
+Your puppy will come home with his/her vaccination/de-worming records, copies of parents health testing, a sample of their food, blanket that smells like siblings, health certificate from my vet, a receipt, birth certificate, food change information, how to help/prevent stress/stress induced coccidia, information on parvo and how it is spread, and Interceptor Plus if not given before leaving.
+If your puppy was sold on a spay/neuter contract, you will receive AKC papers AFTER we receive proof of spay/neuter.

 Limited vs Full Registration: